yihui/yihui.org/content/en/2018-02-02-typing-fast.md

 disable_mathjax: true
 ---

 Right now I'm giving a talk at the RStudio Conference in San Diego.
 In my talk, I told the audience that I was going to write a blog post at the podium during my presentation.
 I only had 20 minutes in total for my presentation.
-Apparently it was impossible to type a nontrivial post.
-But I want to show them my work flow of writing and publishing blog posts, so I cheated using the **rstudioapi** package to automatically "type" the post in RStudio for me.
+Apparently it was impossible to type out a nontrivial post.
+But I want to show them my workflow of writing and publishing blog posts, so I cheated using the **rstudioapi** package to automatically "type" the post in RStudio for me.

 ## The rstudioapi package

 The key idea is to use the function `rstudioapi::insertText()` to insert text in the RStudio source editor, and the editor context can be obtained from `rstudioapi::getSourceEditorContext()`.
-The rest of things to do is a plain `for` loop, in which you insert characters one by one, and use `Sys.sleep()` to pause occasionally, otherwise it will be obviously bogus.
+The rest of things to do is a plain `for` loop, in which you insert characters one by one, and use `Sys.sleep()` to pause occasionally (and randomly), otherwise it will be obviously bogus.

 Below is a prototype of the function to automatically "type" a character vector into your RStudio source editor: